 - Click on the filter icon underneath 'Shifts'.
 Now, a dialog box will display where you can check the 'Active' and 'Inactive' check boxes before clicking the 'Apply' button to make the change.
 If you click the 'Clear' button, it will clear your results.
 The 'Inactive' shifts are displayed as grayed out to distinguish the 'Active' shifts.
 Changing the 'Active' status of a shift (either from 'Active' to 'Inactive', or 'Inactive' to 'Active') may require other changes.
 You will be notified of any important changes, so be sure to read any messages that are displayed and follow the instructions.

-16. Manage Tags: Define and edit tags that can be applied to shifts.
+16. Manage Tags: (Optional) Define and edit tags that can be applied to shifts.